 MPERS, as the administrative agent for the pension system, is also an employer of the pension system.
 The administrative expenses of the pension system are included in the deductions to the pension system's fiduciary net position.
 While the employer contributions of the other participating employers are funded from outside revenue sources, the employer contributions of MPERS are funded from sources already recognized as revenues, such as earnings on plan investments or contributions paid by the other participating employers.
 Attempting to allocate a portion of the net pension liability to MPERS as an employer would result in an allocation of the net pension liability to the other participating employers.
 Accordingly, MPERS excludes its contributions from the employer proportionate share calculation for the reporting of a net pension liability, by assigning itself a proportionate share of 0%.
-This exclusion in essence shifts the portion of the net pension liability that would accrue to MPERS to the other participating employers.
+This exclusion, in essence, shifts the portion of the net other participating employers.